amitYadavDev/Android-Interviews-Prep/README.md

     hashMap["isStudent"] = true

 ### Q18.
-How will you filter in large data set in Android or any frontend while data is coming from web services?
+How will you filter in large data set in Android or any frontend while data is coming from web services, in case of Android data may come from local db?